Sneha-Sabu/STSAPP/README.md

 # STS WEB APPLICATION :computer:
-###### *Developed by - @Sneha Sabu - Student ID: 51987943, @Ruilin Wang - Student ID: 51986323, @Barkavi Sundararajan - Student ID: 51989442, @Bowen Zhang - Student ID: 51987570*
+###### *Developed by - Sneha Sabu - Student ID: 51987943, Ruilin Wang - Student ID: 51986323, Barkavi Sundararajan - Student ID: 51989442, Bowen Zhang - Student ID: 51987570*
 ### About the application:
 STS Application is a Python based application developed on the Django framework.
-It is a database-driven application for Fendercare Ship-to-Ship process which provides a platform to access the operational status of services being provided, and to manage information and logistics of the operations
+It is a database-driven application for Fendercare Ship-to-Ship process which provides a platform to access the operational status of services being provided, and to manage information and logistics of the operations.

 ## Deployed application
 The live application has been deployed on Microsoft Azure and can be accessed through the following link:
 https://sts-app.azurewebsites.net/

-* You can use these account details to log in as an Admin user:
+* You can use these account details to log in to the STS Application as an Admin user:
 Username - admin
 Password - stsjf2020